Like wet cloth on a flame,

 A breath too late, a beast to tame

-Charcoal tears frozen upon his lash
+Charcoal tears frozen upon her lash

 Squashed a pomegranate grain, the kind that stains